opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_3_create_a_backup/creating_a_cloud_disk_backup.rst

 #.
 Click **Yes**.
 The system automatically creates a backup for the disk.

-   On the **Backups** tab page of the **Cloud Disk Backup** page, if the status of the backup is **Available**, the backup task is successful.
+   On the **Backups** tab page, if the status of the backup is **Available**, the backup task is successful.

    .. note::

-      If you delete files on the disk during the backup, the deleted files may fail to be backed up.
-Therefore, to ensure data integrity, you are advised to delete the target data after the current backup is complete and then perform a backup again.
+      If you delete files from the disk during the backup, the deleted files may fail to be backed up.
+To ensure data integrity, you are advised to wait until the backup task is complete and then delete data and perform a backup again.

-   After the backup is complete, you can use the backup to restore disk data on the **Cloud Disk Backup** page.
+   After the backup is complete, you can use the backup to restore disk data.
 For details, see :ref:`Restoring Data Using a Cloud Disk Backup <cbr_03_0033>`.

 .. |image1| image:: /_static/images/en-us_image_0159365094.png
 .. |image2| image:: /_static/images/en-us_image_0251464955.png